-When this happens, children get less air into and out of their lungs.
+When this happens, it’s harder for children to move air through their lungs.
 This causes wheezing, coughing, chest tightness and uncomfortable breathing.

-Children with asthma probably get genes from their parents that make it more likely that they’ll get asthma too.
-This is called genetic predisposition.
+Children who have parents with asthma might get genes from their parents that make it more likely that they’ll get asthma too.

 Once a child’s asthma has been switched on, triggers can cause acute asthma attacks.
 These triggers vary from child to child.

 The most common trigger is a viral infection, usually the common cold.
-Other triggers include pollens, exercise, changes in the weather, cold air, cigarette smoke, pollution, house dust mites and pets.
+Other triggers include:

 Children with asthma react to asthma triggers by wheezing, coughing and becoming short of breath.